welbornprod/todo/README.md

 ![todo](http://welbornprod.com/static/images/todo/todo-example.png)

+When looking up an item you can use it's index, text, or a regular expression.
+It will let you know when more than one item matches.

 You can move items to new positions in the same key by index or name ('top', 'bottom', 'down', 'up').
 You can move an item to another key.
 You can mark them as important or unimportant, print the list as JSON to stdout, or search for items using regex/text/indexes.

-I wrote this for myself and set it to run when BASH loads an interactive session.
+I wrote this for myself and I actually use it a lot.
+I set it to run when BASH loads an interactive session.
 This way I am reminded of my todo list often.
 If it is useful to other people then great.
 Take it, change it, use it, whatever.